 Look for inefficiencies in your workplace that could be improved with training and put together a vision of what training looks like for your business.

-Adults learn differently to children, so it makes sense that your training programme enables them to learn in a way that will engage and enthuse them.
-Adult learning is self-directed and their choices are relevant to their learning objectives.
-It's also goal-oriented, so it is important to align their learning with the objectives you want to achieve within your company, and with their own personal development objectives.
+Everyone learns differently, so it makes sense that your training programme enables people to learn in a way that will engage them.
+It's useful to align learning with the objectives you want to achieve within your company, and with team members' own personal development objectives.

-Learning objectives should define what the individual employee will understand and be able to do at the end of the training that they couldn’t do before.
-They are measurable steps employees will work toward to achieve an overall learning goal.
+Learning objectives should define what the individual employee will understand and be able to do at the end of the training.
+They're measurable steps employees will work toward to achieve an overall learning goal.